Join the Academy

 Setup

-During the first tenth of your novel, give a comprehensive view of your protagonist’s life.
+During the first tenth of your novel, give a comprehensive view of your hero's life.
 We’ll learn their goal and how they’ve tried to accomplish it so far.
 We’ll see them at home, work, and play, and see how their flaws manifest in each environment.
 And we’ll see that these flaws have progressed to the point where life is going downhill, and that if they don’t change, they’ll end up losing everything that matters.

 Catalyst